-The people who give to Cancer Care Services and the people who volunteer - I can't even begin to say thank you enough for what they've done.
+The people who give to Cancer Care Services and the people who volunteer - I can't even begin to say thank you enough for what they've done for my family, and for me.

 Contribute to Cancer Care Services

-For 73 years, Cancer Care Services has been continuously providing financial and emotional support services to cancer patients, caregivers, and survivors in our community.
+For 75 years, Cancer Care Services has provided financial and emotional support services to cancer patients, caregivers, and survivors in our community – regardless of age, cancer type, or income level.

-Programs and services are provided to all residents of Tarrant County, for little or no cost.
+Programs and services are provided to residents of Tarrant County at no cost –

 We are fortunate to live in an area where many employers choose to support the charitable interests of their employees by providing matching gifts to eligible, charitable organizations to which their employees also make donations.
 A few of those companies are: